-Stated succinctly, this explains why eliminating money or private property will not resolve the problem of inequality, for the attitude of indifference or contempt, which is the cause of hostility towards others, and which, taken together, are the true causes of inequality, can and do exist independently of them.
-As the failure of communism very clearly demonstrated, eliminating private property results in extreme economic and behavioural distortions, to the point that there are shortages of many basic necessities, while necessitating totalitarian control over people’s lives in order to enforce compliance and prevent the development of deviations from the rulers’ vision of the ideal society.
-As most people now understand, these sacrifices of freedom and economic prosperity most certainly did not justify the communists’ single-minded pursuit of equality at the expense of everything else, including people’s lives.
+Stated succinctly, this explains why eliminating money or private property will not resolve the problem of inequality, for the attitude of indifference or contempt, which is the cause of hostility towards others, along with the fact that different people grow up observing different models of behaviour, are the true causes of inequality.
+As the failure of communism very clearly demonstrated, eliminating or prohibiting private property results in extreme economic and behavioural distortions, to the point that there are shortages of many basic necessities, while necessitating totalitarian control over people’s lives in order to enforce compliance and prevent the development of deviations from the rulers’ vision of the ideal society.
+Most people now understand that these sacrifices of freedom and economic prosperity were not justified by the communists’ single-minded pursuit of equality or doctrinal uniformity at the expense of everything else, including people’s lives.

-People differ in how selfish they are, which selfishness results from the degree of indifference and contempt they feel towards others, along with the models of behaviour they have observed while growing up, and the models that are practised by the people they know.
-Of course, how selfish a person is can also be influenced by certain beliefs, such as the widespread belief, which is central to the thinking of many economists and others, that human beings are innately selfish creatures, and therefore there is little or no point in trying to change this innate feature of humanity.
-Economists also propound the nonsense that behaving selfishly, or what they pompously call “pursuing one’s enlightened self-interest,” will, at the same time, also benefit others.
+People differ in how selfish they are, which is determined by the degree of indifference and contempt they feel towards others, along with the models of behaviour they have observed while growing up, and the models that are practised by the people they know.
+Of course, how selfish a person is can also be influenced by certain beliefs, such as the widespread belief, which is central to the thinking of many economists and others, that human beings are innately selfish creatures and therefore there is little or no point in trying to change this feature of humanity.
+Economists also propound the nonsense that behaving selfishly, or what they pompously call “pursuing one’s enlightened or rational self-interest,” will, at the same time, also benefit others.
 There are many instances where this view is so preposterously wrong that it is a wonder that such an obvious falsehood was able to gain currency among them.
-But as we have seen in the case of racism and prejudice towards others, although these too are innate human tendencies, they can be overcome, and their harmful effects lessened or eliminated, through a combination of education, criticism, protests, and by observing models of inclusion of and tolerance towards others, such as minorities.
+Although racism and prejudice towards others are also innate human tendencies, they can be overcome, and their harmful effects lessened or eliminated, through a combination of education, criticism, protests, and by observing models of inclusion of and tolerance towards others, such as minorities.

 One of the primary effects of contempt, which arises towards those who are different from the members of the group to which one belongs, is exclusion.
 When certain groups of people are excluded, whether socially, economically, or educationally, then it is inevitable that they will remain or become different from those who exclude them.
-This fact very clearly demonstrates the falsehood of the common belief held by those who are successful that the poor deserve their fate because they had the same opportunities as they did, but they failed, whether because of laziness, ineptitude, stupidity, or some other personal deficiency.
-For the fact is that when people are excluded from participating in society, such as from attending certain schools, acquiring certain jobs, associating with certain groups of people, and so on, whether because of the colour of their skin, their religion, their sex, or their economic status, then it most certainly is not true that there exists equality of opportunity for everyone.
+This fact very clearly demonstrates the falsehood of the common belief held by those who are successful that the poor deserve their fate because they had the same opportunities as those who are more successful, but they failed, whether because of laziness, ineptitude, stupidity, or some other personal or moral deficiency.
+For the fact is that when people are excluded from participating in society, such as from attending certain schools, acquiring certain jobs, associating with certain groups of people, and so on, whether because of the colour of their skin, their religion, sex, or economic status, then it most certainly is not true that there exists equality of opportunity for everyone.

 I wish to emphasize two things: first, I am not an ascetic, and second, I am not a communist.
-I am not advocating that people should deny themselves even the basic necessities of life so that they can give everything they own to others, as Jesus preached; and I am most certainly not advocating that people should be forced to be generous, so that their labour will go towards providing the necessities of life for others, as occurred in communist and socialist countries.
+I am not advocating that people should deny themselves even the basic necessities of life so that they can give everything they own to others, as Jesus preached; and I am most certainly not advocating that people should be forced to be generous, as occurred in communist countries, so that their labour will go towards providing the necessities of life for others.
 And neither am I against money and private property, as many advocates of utopian societies are.
-Like other things such as knives, hammers, axes, and scissors, all of which can be used to harm people, but in most cases are employed in useful or beneficial ways that do no harm, money and private property can be put to a good or bad – in this case meaning selfish – use.
+Like other things such as knives, hammers, axes, and scissors, all of which can be used to harm people, but in most cases are employed in useful or beneficial ways that do no harm, money and private property can be put to a good or bad – in this case meaning a selfish – use.

-In the past, when human production was made primarily by human and animal labour, it often happened that there was not enough to feed everyone and for all people to have the things they needed in order to survive.
-Misery, want, hunger, cold, and sickness were widespread and constant companions for many people.
-As industrial production gradually replaced human and animal labour with machine labour in more and more areas of human industry, which greatly increased the amount that each worker could produce, the ancient dream of security and plenty, or at least sufficiency, for everyone seemed at last within reach.
+In the past, when human production was achieved primarily by human and animal labour, it often happened that there was not enough to feed everyone and for all people to have the things they needed in order to survive.
+Misery, want, hunger, cold, and sickness were widespread and common companions for many people.
+As in more and more industries, human and animal labour were gradually replaced by machine labour, which greatly increased the amount that each worker could produce, the ancient dream of security and plenty, or at least sufficiency, for everyone seemed at last within reach.
 What has prevented this dream from being realized is the present dominance of certain models of behaviour.
-These models show and tell people that, even if one has enough to satisfy one’s basic needs, instead of sharing the excess wealth with others who do not have enough, one should instead seek new ways to spend that income only on oneself and those one cares about.
-The most egregious examples of these foolish models of behaviour are the extremely wealthy who have far more money than they can possibly spend, and yet many of them are not willing to share their money with others, or if they do donate some of it to charitable causes, they do so in certain well-defined ways, such as by donating to museums, hospitals, or universities, which only or primarily benefit members of the social and economic class to which they belong, while it does nothing for the poor and disadvantaged.
+These models show and tell people that, even if one has enough to satisfy one’s basic needs, instead of sharing one’s excess wealth with others who do not have enough, one should instead seek new ways to spend that income or wealth only on oneself and those one cares about.
+The most egregious examples of these foolish models of behaviour are the extremely wealthy who have far more money than they can possibly spend, and yet many of them are not willing to share their money with others, or if they do donate some of it to charitable causes, they do so in certain well-defined ways, such as by donating to museums, hospitals, or universities, which primarily benefit members of the social and economic class to which they belong, while it does little or nothing for the poor and disadvantaged.

 Although there are many other animals that imitate, including monkeys, chimpanzees, bears, birds, dolphins, and whales, I do not believe there are any other animals that conform, or at least not to the extent that we do.
-In some ways, this single difference explains why we humans have been able to accomplish so much more than them, while, along with contempt, it also accounts for much of the harm that we have done to other members of our kind, as well as to the Earth and its other inhabitants.
+In some ways, this single difference explains why we humans have been able to accomplish so much more than these other imitating animals, while, along with contempt, it also accounts for much of the harm that we have done to other members of our kind, as well as to the Earth and its many other inhabitants.

-As the physicist Max Planck observed about new scientific theories, that they do not necessarily convince the older generation who grew up believing in a different theory, to which many of them still adhere, but these new theories become dominant by being taught to the younger generation, while the older generation is ignored and dies away, much of the progress that humanity has made against racism is due to the older, racist or prejudiced generations gradually dying away, while the younger generations are taught that racism and prejudice are wrong, while they observe and practise different models of behaviour.
+The physicist Max Planck observed about new scientific theories that they do not necessarily convince the older generation, who grew up believing in a different theory to which many of them still adhere, but these new theories become dominant by being taught to the younger generation, while the older generation is ignored and eventually dies.
+Similarly, much of the progress that humanity has made against racism is due to the older, racist or prejudiced generations gradually dying, while the younger generations are taught that racism and prejudice are wrong, while they observe and practise different models of behaviour.